Covalent organic framework: COF linkages

-Since Yaghi and coworkers' seminal work in 2005, COF synthesis has expanded to include a wide range of organic connectivity such as boron-, nitrogen-, other atom-containing linkages.
-The linkages in the figures shown are not comprehensive as other COF linkages exist in the literature, especially for the formation of 3D COFs.
+Since Yaghi and coworkers' seminal work in 2005, COF synthesis has expanded to include a wide range of organic connectivity, such as boron-, nitrogen-, and other atom-containing linkages.
+The linkages in the figures shown are not comprehensive, as other COF linkages exist in the literature, especially for the formation of 3D COFs.

 Skeletal structure of COF-1 consisting of phenyl rings joined by boroxine rings, synthesized by a condensation reaction of phenyldiboronic acid.

 Boron condensation

 The most popular COF synthesis route is a boron condensation reaction which is a molecular dehydration reaction between boronic acids.
-In case of COF-1, three boronic acid molecules converge to form a planar six-membered B_{3}O_{3} (boroxine) ring with the elimination of three water molecules.
+In the case of COF-1, three boronic acid molecules converge to form a planar six-membered B_{3}O_{3} (boroxine) ring with the elimination of three water molecules.

 Reversible reactions for COF formation featuring nitrogen to form a variety of linkages (imine, hydrazone, azine, squaraine, phenazine, imide, triazine).

-Triazine based trimerization
+Triazine-based trimerization

 Formation of CTF-1 COF featuring triazine linkages.

-Another class of high performance polymer frameworks with regular porosity and high surface area is based on triazine materials which can be achieved by dynamic trimerization reaction of simple, cheap, and abundant aromatic nitriles in ionothermal conditions (molten zinc chloride at high temperature (400 °C)).
+Another class of high-performance polymer frameworks with regular porosity and high surface area is based on triazine materials, which can be achieved by dynamic trimerization reactions of simple, cheap, and abundant aromatic nitriles in ionothermal conditions (molten zinc chloride at high temperature (400 °C)).
 CTF-1 is a good example of this chemistry.